-A student's thesis research might occasionally require him/her to do work at a site outside of Toronto for an extended period of time (e.g. field work, work at a company, work at another University).
-For work that requires the student to be away from Toronto for more than a month, the student must schedule a committee meeting before committing to that work in order to get the committee's approval.
-The student must also fill out any relevant exchange work forms (found on the SGS website) and have them signed by the Graduate Coordinator prior to committing to the work outside of Toronto.
+A student's thesis research might occasionally require him/her to do work at a site outside of Toronto for an extended period of time (e.g., field work, work at a company, work at another University).
+For work that requires the student to be away from Toronto for more than a month, the student must schedule a Committee Meeting before committing to that work in order to get the Committee's approval.
+The student must also fill out the SGS Off-Campus Registration Form (found on the SGS website) and have them signed by the Graduate Coordinator prior to committing to the work outside of Toronto.